scaleracademy/scaler-september-open-source-challenge-2022/Challenges/challenge_21.md

  - Go through the Git Alias documentation shared here
  - Create at least 2 alias for any git commands you feel is too long
- - Take a screenshot of the alias you created. hint run `git config --list`
+ - Take a screenshot of the alias you created. hint run `git config --get-regexp alias`
  - Take a screenshot of using your alias
  - Post these screenshot in the issue created in the prior challenges